 Create captivating visuals

 Regardless of what you are selling or dropshipping, the visual presentation of what you’re trying to sell should definitely be appealing.
 A beautifully presented item will never be overlooked.
-When creating your campaign, try to set a scene, almost like a narrative, place products in specific environments.
+When creating your campaign, try to set a scene, almost like a narrative, place products in specific environments, and make use of fashion image editing apps.
 This way the shopper can see the product in scale, but they can also visualize using it in their lives.

 Optimize the website’s loading time